Bakedclone/Express-Booking/README.md

 ## Disclaimer

 This project is created solely for educational and learning purposes.
 It is not intended for commercial use or any form of misuse.
-The developers are not responsible for any consequences resulting from the improper use of this extension.
+The developer is not responsible for any consequences resulting from the improper use of this extension.

 ## Contributing